cgyc-git/XingZhao-CATR-CMCC-SPTN-SBI-YANG/README.md

 - of-config-1.2-sptn-qos.yang
 - of-config-1.2-sptn-vpls.yang

-This repository is created by CAICT(China Academy of Information Communications Technology) to support the China Mobile (CMCC) SPTN project.
+This repository is created to support the China Mobile (CMCC) SPTN project.

 Any questions about this repository, please contact wangminxue@chinamobile.com, xuyunbin@caict.ac.cn or zhaoxing@caict.ac.cn.